-Fax: (707) 746-1485 npagan@amports.com
+Fax: (415) 274-0528 John.Davey@sfport.com

-1. The Ferry Work Group is collecting information related to safety issues on high speed ferries.
-As a result of these meetings it has become clear that there is a need for some improved procedures and protocol between the affected parties (i.e. Coast Guard, ferry companies and their employees) regarding ingress/egress from the terminals at the Ferry Building.
-The current status is a recommendation that these entities develop procedures or protocols for safe berthing and bring their recommendations to the work group.
-Since the issues and needs of the parties are still not fully explored, the work group is not in a position at this time to make recommendations for action by the full Harbor Safety Committee.
+1. The Ferry Work Group collected information on safety issues as they relate to high speed ferry routes in the Bay.
+After much discussion and study it was clear that there is a need for improved procedures among the affected parties (i.e., ferry companies and their employees, the Coast Guard) regarding ingress/egress from the terminals at the Ferry Building.
+The work group is developing protocols for safe approach and berthing to bring to the Harbor Safety Committee.